codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 Note: If the field is not big enough, you may need to either repeat this with several different $\alpha$-s, or consider a field extension.
 This is the case for example with the Goldilocks field, which has size $|\mathbb{F}|\approx 2^{64}$.
 Plonky2 for example choses $\alpha\in\widetilde{\mathbb{F}}$ from a degree two field extension $\widetilde{\mathbb{F}}$ (so approx. 128 bits), which is big enough for any practical purposes.
 FRI is then executed in that bigger field.

-This approach has another nice consequence: Now instead of doing one big RS encoding, we have to do many smaller ones.
+This approach has another nice consequences: Now instead of doing one big RS encoding, we have to do many smaller ones.
 This is good, because:

 - that's always faster (because of the $O(N\log(N))$ scaling of FFT)
 - it needs much less memory